-- (a) All owners and operators of steel UST systems with corrosion protection must comply with the following requirements to ensure that releases due to corrosion are prevented until the UST system is permanently closed or undergoes a change-in-service pursuant to §50182: - (1) All corrosion protection systems must be operated and maintained to continuously provide corrosion protection to the metal components of that portion of the UST and piping that routinely contain regulated substances and are in contact with the ground or water. - (2) All UST systems equipped with cathodic protection systems must be inspected for proper operation by a qualified cathodic protection tester in accordance with the following requirements: - (A) Frequency.
-All cathodic protection systems must be tested within six months of installation and at least every three years thereafter; and - (B) Inspection criteria.
+(a) All owners and operators of metal UST systems with corrosion protection must comply with the following requirements to ensure that releases due to corrosion are prevented until the UST system is permanently closed or undergoes a change-in-service pursuant to §50182:

+(1) All corrosion protection systems must be operated and maintained to continuously provide corrosion protection to the metal components of that portion of the UST and piping that routinely contain regulated substances and are in contact with the ground or water.

+(2) All UST systems equipped with cathodic protection systems must be inspected for proper operation by a qualified cathodic protection tester in accordance with the following requirements:

+- (A) Frequency.
+All cathodic protection systems must be tested within six (6) months of installation and at least every three (3) years thereafter or according to another reasonable time frame established by the Agency; and - (B) Inspection criteria.
 The criteria that are used to determine that cathodic protection is adequate as required by this section must be in accordance with a code of practice developed by a nationally recognized association.

-[NOTE: The following codes of practice may be used to comply with (a)(2)(A) of this section:
+[NOTE: The following codes of practice may be used to comply with paragraph (a)(2) of this section:

-(A) NACE International Test Method TM 0101, "Measurement Techniques Related to Criteria for Cathodic Protection on Underground or Submerged Metallic Tank Systems";

-- (B) NACE International Test Method TM0497, "Measurement Techniques Related to Criteria for Cathodic Protection on Underground or Submerged Metallic Piping Systems"; or - (C) Steel Tank Institute Recommended Practice R051, "Cathodic Protecting Testing Procedures for sti-P3 USTs."
+- (A) NACE International Test Method TM 0101, "Measurement Techniques Related to Criteria for Cathodic Protection on Underground or Submerged Metallic Tank Systems"; - (B) NACE International Test Method TM0497, "Measurement Techniques Related to Criteria for Cathodic Protection on Underground or Submerged Metallic Piping Systems"; - (C) Steel Tank Institute Recommended Practice R051, "Cathodic Protection Testing Procedures for sti-P3 USTs." - (D) NACE International Recommended Practice RP-02-85, Control of Underground Storage Tank Systems by Cathodic Protection"; or - (E) NACE International Standard Practice SP 0169, "Control of External Corrosion on Underground or Submerged Metallic Piping Systems".]

-The following codes of practice may be used to comply with (a)(2)(B) of this section:

-- (A) NACE International Recommended Practice RP 0285, "Control of Underground Storage Tank Systems by Cathodic Protection"; or - (B) NACE International Standard Practice SP 0169, "Control of External Corrosion on Underground or Submerged Metallic Piping Systems".] - (3) UST systems with impressed current cathodic protection systems must also be inspected every 60 days to ensure the equipment is operating properly. - (b) For UST systems using cathodic protection, records of the operation of the cathodic protection must be maintained by the owners and operators in accordance with §50145 to demonstrate compliance with the performance standards in this section.
-These records must provide the following: - (1) The results of the last three inspections required in paragraph (a)(3) of this section; and - (2) The results of testing from the last two inspections required in paragraph (a)(2) of this section.
+(3) UST systems with impressed current cathodic protection systems must also be inspected every sixty (60) days to ensure the equipment is operating properly.

+(b) For UST systems using cathodic protection, records of the operation of the cathodic protection must be maintained by the owners and operators in accordance with §50145 to demonstrate compliance with the performance standards in this section.
+These records must provide the following:

+(1) The results of the last three (3) inspections required in paragraph (a)(3) of this section; and

+(2) The results of testing from the last two (2) inspections required in paragraph (a)(2) of this section.